 I’ve been working on data mining Twitter for a while now, and while it’s taken a fair amount of blood, sweat, and tears… the results have been worth the effort.
 Below is a snapshot of the interactions between ~2,000 Twitter users over seven days.
 It maps out a week of discussion on the #BBAU hashtag (from 2012) and you can explore the full dynamic map online here (it takes a minute or so to load).

-It’s amazing how much more sense online communities make when you visualise them like this.
-It’s also fascinating to see the how users cluster around influential users to form micro-communities within the broader picture.
-It goes without saying that this kind of visualisation has great potential, and aside from that it looks pretty damn cool.
+It’s fascinating to see the how users cluster around influential users to form micro-communities within the broader picture.
+It goes without saying that this kind of visualisation has great potential, and aside from that it looks pretty cool :).

 I’ve put together an interesting map showing the overlap between native title claims and mining operations.
 The map is based off data from Geoscience Australia, and it shows active mines, deposits, and historical operations on one layer, and native title claims on the other (you can click on points of interest to get more info).